RKNF404/chromium-harden/SETUP_GUIDE.md

 ### Firefox

 Firefox is [inherently insecure](https://madaidans-insecurities.github.io/firefox-chromium.html).
-I can already see the reponses, "Last updated March 2022", "2/3 year old article", "Biased and outdated", but these are often said in a hand-wave manner with the hope that time has fixed the isses present in the article... they have not.
+I can already see the responses to that source, "Last updated March 2022", "2/3 year old article", "Biased and outdated", but these are often said in a hand-wave manner with the hope that time has fixed the isses present in the article... they have not.
 Saying the article is old actually makes Firefox look *worse*, since it hasn't significantly improved in 3 years.
-To be fair, there has been improvement but not a lot and not a significant amount of it to make it comparible to Chromium based browsers (even from 3 yeas ago) or even Webkit based browsers at this point.
+To be fair, there has been improvement but not enough of it to make it comparible to Chromium based browsers (even from 3 yeas ago).
 This is especially true on Linux where the sandboxing is very poor, and Android where there is no website sandbox at all.

 #### Firefox Forks

 I don't think I need to go too much in depth, most FF forks are just regular Firefox with either UI changes or some changes to user-hostile defaults.
 They typically suffer slower update cycles.
 \
 I will talk about 2 specifically, Librewolf and Palemoon.
 Librewolf is just Firefox with defaults changed... nothing else.
 They don't even maintain the defaults, they just use [arkenfox-user.js](https://github.com/arkenfox/user.js/).
 They may have some changes but fundamentally it is just arkenfox built-into Firefox with a slower update cycle.
-Palemoon uses *ancient* code with some security patches backported, and it is single process so it cannot utilize any modern sandboxing technology (such as seccomp or namespaces).
+Palemoon uses *ancient* code with some security patches backported, and it is single-process so it cannot utilize any modern sandboxing technology (such as seccomp or namespaces).
 You can manually sandbox the browser but that doesn't isolate sites from each other.
+This also means that newer security feature FF adds will not get properly added.

 ### Safari (Webkit)